eromatiya/thunderblurred/README.md

 1. Enable the blur in your compositor.
 Go to `System Settings > Desktop Effects > Enable Blur`.
 Note that this will not enable the blur effect on all applications.

-2. Enable the blur effect on all applications by installing a KWin script called [Force Blur](https://store.kde.org/p/1294604/)
+2. Enable the blur effect on all applications by installing a KWin script called [Force Blur](https://store.kde.org/p/1294604/).

 3. Go to `System Settings > KWin Scripts > Enable Force Blur`.

 4. Finally, change the Thunderbird theme from default to dark. **This is important!**

+TODO:
++ Add transparency on event and task window
++ Clean the CSS theme
++ Create a different CSS file for each window and panes to make it cleaner

 It's been a while since I dwell with CSS so the theme is **kinda** messy right now.
 I'll clean this up from time to time, tho.
+Contributions are welcome!